Investing in a clean and safe downtown is essential to attracting new businesses as well as workers, visitors, and residents.

 Community Benefit Districts (CBDs) are City-sponsored organizations that are vital to day-to-day essential services, including cleaning, activation and other community needs in specific neighborhoods.

-- To date, resolution time for complaints of loose trash was reduced from 34 to 5 hours on average, for graffiti in public spaces from six days to four hours, and graffiti on private properties from nine days to 13 hours.
-Participating CBDs include the Downtown, East Cut, Yerba Buena, SoMa West, Tenderloin and Civic Center.
+• To date, resolution time for complaints of loose trash was reduced from 34 to 5 hours on average, for graffiti in public spaces from six days to four hours, and graffiti on private properties from nine days to 13 hours.
+Participating CBDs include the Downtown, East Cut, Yerba Buena, SoMa West, Japantown, and Tenderloin.

-- The City will continue partnering with CBDs to expand the reach and effectiveness of this new tool to keep Downtown streets clean and inviting at all times.
+• The City continues to partner with CBDs to expand the reach and effectiveness of this new tool to keep our streets clean and inviting at all times.

 Targeted cleaning crews